Sahilcreate/mini-message-board/README.md

 ---

+## Notable Improvements

+Compared to original version:

+- Persistent storage with PostgreSQL
+- Modular DB logic using `pg.Pool` and async queries
+- Secure `.env` usage with `dotenv`
+- Route and controller separation for scalability
+- Support for DB SSL certificates (Aiven)
+- Added delete feature

+---

 ## Next Steps

-- Implement proper custom error middleware
-- Add form validation and feedback
-- Connect to real database
-- Add edit/delete functionality for messages
+- [ ] Add edit functionality for messages

----
+- [ ] Client-side form validation
+- [ ] Dark mode toggle (just for fun)

 ## Author

-Made by Sahil as part of The Odin Project.
+Made by Sahil as part of [The Odin Project](https://www.theodinproject.com/lessons/node-path-nodejs-mini-message-board).
 Feel free to fork, star, or suggest improvements!